w5xd/WWVBclock/ReadMe.md

 WWVB receiver,  and, lastly, the CR2032 coin cell holder are soldered onto the bottom of the board.

 The current firmware only supports a single 12-pin HCMS2905 LED placed in the LED1 position.
-The enclosure dimensions focus properly for the LED being mounted without a socket.
+The enclosure dimensions focus properly for the LED mounted directly to the PCB, i.e., without a socket.
 The PCB and firmware offer the builder three choices for how to populate LED1 and LED2.
 The firmware only supports the first two choices, however:
 <ol>
 <li>A single HCMS2905 at LED1.